alphagov/forms/design/features/file-upload/README.md

 When a file upload question has a guidance it changes the structure of the question.
 This means that the main context of the question is likely to be in the page heading and the question text becomes more generic, like ‘Upload a photo”.

-If there are multiple file upload questions with a generic question text, then on Check your answers page the form fillers might not be able to review which files they uploaded relate to a question without the context of the page heading.
+If there are multiple file upload questions with generic question text, then on check your answers page the form fillers might not be able to review which files they uploaded relative the question without the context of the page heading.

 We decided that for file upload questions, if they contain a page heading for the guidance we will display the page heading above the question text on the check your answer page to provide more context and help users review their answers before submitting the form.